How can businesses dispose of IT equipment and electronic waste safely and sustainably?

 Where reformatting a hard drive will simply perform a pass that nominally “deletes” the data; data erasure overwrites everything right down to the lowest level, replacing it with a stream of zeroes, or other “pseudorandom” data.
 This should make any malicious data-recovery attempts next-to impossible.

 Whether you choose to simply destroy the physical item, or to erase the data before hand is up to you.
-Although experts will generally advise employing both methods.
+Although records management experts will generally advise employing both methods.

 4. Sustainably recycling IT waste